secrecthide/LC-TerminalGamepad/README.md

 # Notes
 + Transmit command is still being developed.
 + Please report any bugs [here](https://discord.com/channels/1168655651455639582/1201370625428705450)

+## 1.2.3
++ You can now switch between the navigation ways for the previous and next page.
++ Instead of showing the mod name in the panel, it will show now the current page / total of pages.
++ Bugs fix.

 ## 1.2.0
 + GUI loads 10x time faster.